The Global Form of Flavor Symmetries and 2-Group Symmetries in 5d SCFTs: Introduction and Overview

-\paragraph{Mixed Anomaly and TQFT sector.} In section \ref{CC}, we discuss the relationship between the 2-group structure for this 5d SCFT proposed in this paper and the mixed 0-form/1-form anomaly in the low-energy $SU(2)_0$ gauge theory discussed in \cite{BenettiGenolini:2020doj}.
+\paragraph{Mixed Anomaly and Higgs branch Matching.} In section \ref{CC}, we discuss the relationship between the 2-group structure for this 5d SCFT proposed in this paper and the mixed 0-form/1-form anomaly in the low-energy $SU(2)_0$ gauge theory discussed in \cite{BenettiGenolini:2020doj}.
 This anomaly is between the $\Z_2$ 1-form symmetry and $U(1)_I$ 0-form symmetry associated to instanton current.
-One possibility is that this mixed anomaly lifts to an anomaly of the 2-group symmetry at the conformal point.
-However, we have not been able to find such a consistent lift.
-An alternative possibility is that the theory contains a topological sector in addition to the non-abelian gauge theory, which is not manifestly visible.
-We provide such a scenario which cancels the mixed anomaly of the $SU(2)_0$ gauge theory.
-In the M-theory realization, we observe that this sector is naturally furnished on the Higgs branch (HB) by M5-branes wrapped on lagrangian three-cycles (arising from the deformation) (see e.g. \cite{Closset:2020scj}).
-These theories are of the type $T[M_3]$ \cite{Dimofte:2011ju}, i.e. compactifications on $M_3$ of the 6d $(2,0)$ theory living on the M5-brane with a topological twist that retains $\mathcal{N}=2$ supersymmetry in 3d.
-In the case of $SU(2)_0$ the three-manifold is a Lens space $M_3= S^3/\mathbb{Z}_2$ and the theory has a 1-form symmetry $\mathbb{Z}_2$ \cite{Eckhard:2019jgg}.
-On the CB, we propose that this topological sector remains and is induced by asymptotic flux choices in the M-theory background.
+In \cite{Apruzzi:2021nmk} this anomaly with the $U(1)_I$ symmetry was derived from the M-theory reduction on the link (meaning boundary of the Calabi-Yau realization of the 5d SCFT) reduction.
+This mixed anomaly should lift to an anomaly of the 2-group symmetry at the conformal point, depending on the non-abelian flavor symmetry $SO(3)$.
+Such a lift, which is compatible with the 2-group should be possible and we will return to this question in the future.
+Another interesting question is how the mixed anomaly is matched on the Higgs branch (HB).
+We propose a mechanism to do so, by coupling the sigma-model on the Higgs branch to a 5d $\mathbb{Z}_2$ gauge theory, which realizes the 1-form symmetry.

-If this scenario is realized, the anomaly of the 2-group arising at the conformal point must be such that it becomes trivial when restricted to $U(1)_I$ subgroup of $SO(3)$ 0-form symmetry.
-One consistent possibility is that the 2-group is non-anomalous, in which case, as discussed in section \ref{MA}, one can apply the analysis of section \ref{sec:02Mix} to deduce that the global form of the 0-form symmetry group of the 5d SCFT UV completing the 5d pure $SO(3)_0$ gauge theory is $SO(3)$ which has a mixed anomaly with the magnetic $\Z_2$ 2-form symmetry.
+Another possibility is that there are additional topological sectors that make the 2-group non-anomalous, in which case, as discussed in section \ref{MA}, one can apply the analysis of section \ref{sec:02Mix} to deduce that the global form of the 0-form symmetry group of the 5d SCFT UV completing the 5d pure $SO(3)_0$ gauge theory is $SO(3)$ which has a mixed anomaly with the magnetic $\Z_2$ 2-form symmetry.
 In section \ref{SCi}, we comment on the superconformal indices of $SU(2)_0$ and $SO(3)_0$ SCFTs and the relationship of the index to the global form of 0-form symmetry groups of these 5d SCFTs.

 \paragraph{Flavor Groups of $E_{N_f+1}$ Seiberg Theories.} In section \ref{exaS}, we use our method to deduce the global form of 0-form symmetry group of Seiberg theories, which do not admit 1-form symmetries.
 This is to illustrate that our method can be applied to deduce 0-form symmetry groups even when a 5d SCFT has no 1-form symmetry and hence cannot form any 2-group structure.
 We find that the flavor group is centerless for $N_f\neq1$, which is in agreement with superconformal indices of these theories.
 We also explain how this result is consistent with the ray indices of these theories which exhibit representations charged non-trivially under the flavor center, whose presence would naively seem to suggest that the flavor group is the center-full simply connected one.
 In the process of the resolution of this apparent contradiction, we find that the geometric information needed for our computation is equivalently encoded in the ray indices.